Need more Leads?

 If you want to convey a unique attribute about your product or service, use ultra-specific stories and descriptions to show—instead of tell—how you’re “the most advanced” or “highest quality.”

-When we asked email copywriting expert Emily McGuire how non-writers can write high-converting copy, her biggest tip was:
+When we asked email marketing copywriting expert Emily McGuire how non-writers can write high-converting copy, her biggest tip was:

 “Write like you’re having the conversations you want to have with your ideal customers.
 It comes off more conversational, personable, and helps your readers address their pain points easy-peasy.”